nasa-nccs-hpda/CHM_DINOv3/README.md

 ## Quickstart

-- 2 methods:
+2 Data Structures:
-- 1) Have a 2 directory of images and labels, with chips that have matching names and sizes in each directory.
+  1) Have a 2 directory of images and labels, with chips that have matching names and sizes in each directory.
 From here can directly run "DINOv3_CHM.ipynb"
   2) Have a huggingface dataset and load using:

 Load dataset using configuration